dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression-part2.md

 For this demonstration, we will use one of `sckikit-learn` toy datasets called `diabetes`.
 This dataset has a total of 442 observations.
 The first 10 columns of the data are predictors such as BMI value, average blood pressure, and blood serum measurements.
 We want to use these features to predict the 11th column, the target, which measures the disease progression one year after baseline.

 We will check for all the assumptions, split the data into a train and a test set, perform multiple linear regression, and evaluate the model’s performance using the above metrics.
-Lastly, we will link back to our previous post (link) and look at how we can obtain the $\beta$ estimates (commonly known as the regression coefficients) using linear algebra.
+Lastly, we will link back to our [previous post]({{ site.github.url }}{% post_url 2023-05-30-multiple-linear-regression-part1 %}) and look at how we can obtain the $\beta$ estimates (commonly known as the regression coefficients) using linear algebra.

-The detailed codes and analysis can be found in this notebook
+The detailed codes and analysis can be found in [this notebook]({{ site.github.url }}{% post_url 2023-06-15-clinical-trial-status %})